Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/sourcesheet_setup.md

 ![img](./assets/mod_package_layout.png)

-**LangMod** folder contains sub folders named by language codes, however, you only need to use `EN` or `JP` to begin with.
-Inside the language code folder, is where you put the mod data, such as your excel files (**.xlsx**).This Excel file will act as your Source Sheet.
+The **LangMod** folder contains subfolders named after language codes.
+However, to get started you only need to use one of them: either `EN` or `JP`.

+Inside the language code folder you choose, place your mod data — for example, an xlsx file.
+This xlsx file will act as your Source Sheet.

 ## Source Sheets